 Writing, rewriting, editing . . .

 It's not easy to refine an idea into a publishable manuscript.
 And that is just the beginning!
 Then you need to determine where to submit your writing and to persist in submitting again and again.
 It may become evident through this process that independent publishing is your best option.
 But how can you be certain?
 Going to a writers’ conference will not only help you to gain critical knowledge about writing and publishing, it will also give you the opportunity to meet one-on-one with editors, agents, authors, and other professionals.
-With FOUR free 15-minute appointments (FIVE for the first 100 who register for all three days), no conference provides more opportunities than the May 17-20 Colorado Christian Writers Conference and the July 26-29 Greater Philly Christian Writers Conference.
+With FOUR free 15-minute appointments (FIVE for those who register for all three days by June 30), no conference provides more opportunities than the May 17-20 Colorado Christian Writers Conference and the July 26-29 Greater Philly Christian Writers Conference.
 But with a faculty of over 42 at the Philly conference (60 at the Colorado conference), how can you be certain you're making the best choices?
 The helpful steps below will equip you for your conference experience, wherever that might be.

 If you want to know what God wants you to do, ask him, and he will gladly tell you, for he is always ready to give a bountiful supply of wisdom to all who ask him; he will not resent it.
 James 1: 5 TLB